WATCH: Delhi police officer remembers 50 years later in the video player above.

-DELHI TOWNSHIP, Ohio -- Joe Huebner and his wife Helen stopped at an S&L on Delhi Road in 1969 so she could cash her paycheck.
+DELHI TOWNSHIP, Ohio -- Joe Huebner and his wife Helen stopped at a savings and loan on Delhi Road in 1969 so she could cash her paycheck.
 He waited in the car.

 When he saw three men run out, he rushed inside to check on her.
 He found his wife shot to death in the vault along with the teller, Lillian Dewald, and two other customers – sisters Luella and Henrietta Stitzel.